curvegrid/go-ethereum-wiki/Go-ethereum-management-API's.md

 ***

 ### miner_startAutoDAG
 Pregenerate the DAG, this will allow for a seamless transition between the different epochs.
-If not enables the miner will need to generate the DAG when a new epoch begins.
-This can take some time will the miner will need to wait for it to finish.
+If not enabled the miner will need to generate the DAG when a new epoch begins (each 30k blocks).
+This takes some time and will stop the miner until the DAG is generated.

 #### Parameters
 none